labgrid-project/labgrid/doc/configuration.rst

 HTTPVideoStream
 ~~~~~~~~~~~~~~~
-A :any:`HTTPVideoStream` resource describes a IP video stream over HTTP or HTTPS.
+An :any:`HTTPVideoStream` resource describes an IP video stream over HTTP or HTTPS.

 .. code-block:: yaml